CarterStefan/no-boundaries/README.md

 - [JQuery](https://jquery.com)
     - The project uses **JQuery** for the mobile menu in the navbar.

-- GitPod - This was used to create the HTML and CSS for the site.
+- [GitPod] (https://www.gitpod.io/) This was used to create the HTML and CSS for the site.

-- GitHub - This was used for hosting and version control of the website.
+- [GitHub] (https://github.com/) This was used for hosting and version control of the website.

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.

 ## Testing